MKTG3303 New Product Development

 - Level 3 elective

-- Students are able to (1) understand the process of innovation management in both small and large firms; (2) understand the various forms of intellectual property (IP) protection, know their benefits and the costs of obtaining them, as well as understanding their limitations; (3) understand the path to market for product innovation, including resistance that may need to be overcome in order to succeed; (4) understand the new product development process and the role that customers play in product definition; and (5) formulate a new product development strategy for a potential innovation.
+- Students are able to (1) explain the process of innovation management in both small and large firms; (2) identify the various forms of intellectual property (IP) protection, know their benefits and the costs of obtaining them, as well as understanding their limitations; (3) demonstrate an understanding of the path to market for product innovation, including resistance that may need to be overcome in order to succeed; (4) critically review the new product development process and the role that customers play in product definition; and (5) formulate a new product development strategy for a potential innovation.

 - Indicative assessments in this unit are as follows: (1) class participation; (2) assignments; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.